ahsendoner/Tap_Away_Game/README.md

 **Ahsen Doner, Iris Lin**

 ## Introduction
-The game we have implemented is influenced by the mobile game *Tap Away*.
+The game we have implemented is influenced by the mobile game *Tap Away*, but developed for Altera De1-Soc board in C language.
 The objective is to clear the screen by selecting boxes, which move in the direction of their arrows once selected.
 If the selected box is blocked by another box, it will move until it reaches the blocking box.
-This game was made in C and developed using Altera De1-Soc board.

 ## Game Operation